Why Made in Italy Dominates Fashion?

 Exceptional materials

-Made in Italy is not limited to its know-how: it is also based on exceptional materials.
-Silk from Como, cashmere from Tuscany, leather from Florence… these textiles are among the most sought-after in the world.
-Since the Middle Ages, Italy has specialized in the production of silk, notably thanks to the city of Lucca, before the Como region became the absolute reference in Europe.
+Made in Italy is not just about craftsmanship; it also relies on exceptional materials.
+Como silk, Tuscan cashmere, Florentine leather… these textiles are among the most prized in the world.
+From the Middle Ages onward, Italy specialized in silk production, notably thanks to the city of Lucca, before the Como region became the undisputed leader in Europe.

 "Fashion should be a combination of luxury and comfort." – Coco Chanel (Source: The Allure of Chanel , Paul Morand, 1976)

-The great Italian houses also favor local and responsible production, favoring short circuits and ethical manufacturing.
-Buying a piece made in Italy means ensuring premium quality, but also supporting craftsmanship that respects traditions and workers.
+Major Italian fashion houses also prioritize local and responsible production, favoring short supply chains and ethical manufacturing.
+Buying a piece made in Italy thus guarantees premium quality, but also supports craftsmanship that respects traditions and workers.

-While Paris and New York are the go-to places, Milan remains the beating heart of Italian fashion.
-The city has hosted one of the world's most influential Fashion Weeks since 1958, bringing together the biggest names: Prada, Gucci, Dolce & Gabbana, and many more.
+While Paris and New York are essential reference points, Milan remains the beating heart of Italian fashion.
+The city has hosted one of the world's most influential Fashion Weeks since 1958, bringing together the biggest names: Prada, Gucci, Dolce & Gabbana, and many others.

-Beyond the catwalks, Milan is also a city where style is lived every day.
-Milanese street style reflects this unique ability to combine sophistication and relaxation, making the city a true showcase of Italian know-how.
+Beyond the fashion shows, Milan is also a city where style is lived every day.
+Milanese street style reflects this unique ability to combine sophistication and casualness, making the city a true showcase of Italian craftsmanship.

-At Moda di Christine, we have chosen to perpetuate this heritage by offering creations entirely designed and manufactured in Italy.
-Our structured jackets, draped dresses and corseted tops are the reflection of exceptional craftsmanship, combining elegance, audacity and timelessness.
+At Moda di Christine, we have chosen to perpetuate this heritage by offering creations entirely designed and made in Italy.
+Our structured jackets, draped dresses, and corseted tops reflect exceptional craftsmanship, combining elegance, boldness, and timelessness.

-We believe in fashion that lasts, that sublimates and that tells a story through each seam.
-Wearing a Moda di Christine piece means choosing a garment designed with passion, in respect of Italian traditions.
+We believe in fashion that lasts, that elevates, and that tells a story through every seam.
+Wearing a Moda di Christine piece means choosing a garment crafted with passion, respecting Italian traditions.

 Made in Italy, much more than a label: a true art of living.